bahmutov/talks/agile-software-quality.md

 * Back and fourth replies
 * Finally, the developer recreates the steps and see the bug

-> Aha, if the user enters '-1' in date field everything goes crazy!
+> Aha, if the user enters '-1' in age field everything goes crazy!

 ```notes
 Typical amount of information described by the user / tester is only